 FIVE DAYS OF THE DATE OF DEATH, ( unless the coroner is involved ).

 Arrangements can be made with the registrars to register elsewhere in Lincolnshire if necessary, another local office maybe, or by Declaration, ( post ).

 Registering a death comprises of a simple interview with a registrar.
-All registrars will require you to make an appointment with them.
+All registrars will require you to make an appointment

 SPALDING REGISTRARS OFFICE: BOSTON REGISTRARS OFFICE: LONG SUTTON REGISTRARS OFFICE: